Quickly create your Colorado Health Care Directive and Living Will

 - Signature: You must sign the document or direct someone to sign it for you.
 If someone signs the document on your behalf, this person does not qualify as a witness.

-- Witnesses or notary public: There must be two witnesses present when you sign your health care directive and living will or you must sign in front of a notary public.
+- Witnesses or notary public: There must be two witnesses present when you sign your living will or you must sign in front of a notary public.

 Your health care agent’s duty is to make medical decisions for you in the event that you ever become unable to make them for yourself.
 They then have the same ability to make treatment choices and to access your medical records as you would have.
 They are legally required to make these choices in accordance with their understanding of your treatment preferences.
 If there are specific areas where you would like to limit your agent’s decision-making powers, you can do so through your power of attorney document.

-Your health care directive and living will does not become effective simply because you are hospitalized or enduring a medical emergency.
+Your living will does not become effective simply because you are hospitalized or enduring a medical emergency.
 Your medical team will only act upon the instructions in your living will under certain specific conditions.
-A health care directive and living will becomes effective under Colorado law in the event that you are medically unable to give informed consent on your medical treatment and you:
+A living will becomes effective under Colorado law in the event that you are medically unable to give informed consent on your medical treatment and you:

 - Have a terminal condition; or